Mintbase/Grants-Program/applications/yiban_chen1.md

 However, Development of the YibanChen won't end after all milestones are met.
 We plan to add features such as expanding `Name Service` feature to support more blockchain storage objects, such as other decentralized protocols and substrate chain discovery.
 We are looking at integrating with more decentralized storage protocols such as DatProtocol.
 Prototyping and testing additional user interfaces including more p2p driven interfaces such as removing IPFS gateways with a combination of IPFS.js and offchain::ipfs.
 Also supporting smolDot in the front-end for substrate communication.
 We also plan on building a community around `Voting` to help try and enable better forms of democracy and governance on and off chain.

-There are lot possibilities where this project YibanChen can go and we are very excited to get started on it and make a difference within the Web3 ecosystem.
+There are lot possibilities where this project YibanChen can go and we are very excited to get started on it and make a difference within the Mintbase ecosystem.

 ## Additional Information :heavy_plus_sign:

 Currently we have no funding for the YibanChen system, we feel getting the general web3 use-cases off the ground will kick-start the substrate ecosystem in a big way.
 We are excited to be part of the Substrate and Polkadot community and we will continue to contribute as much as we can.
-Thank you for your time and thank you for considering us for the Web3 Open Grant.
+Thank you for your time and thank you for considering us for the Mintbase Open Grant.